This is where it started. In 1978 Tim and I bought this block from descendants of the original German settlers who arrived in 1842. We live here in

 A few kilometers to the north of the Neudorf Home Block lies the sheltered Flaxmore Valley.
 The spectacular Flaxmore Vineyard runs down the north facing

 slope and is owned by Stuart and Patricia Anderson.
-Neudorf Viticulturist Mike Saunders oversees the viticulture, and we take Chardonnay, Pinot
+Neudorf Viticulturist Stef Brockley oversees the viticulture, and we take Chardonnay, Pinot

 Noir and Pinot Gris.

 Stats: 5.77 ha.
 35% Pinot Gris, 33% Pinot Noir, 32% Chardonnay.
 Planted 2008.
 Moutere Clay Gravels.